How do you bring startup innovation speed to established businesses and enterprises? The answer, The Skunk Works Canvas.

 Hence, even with a mop, we still need a Sandbox!

-In regards to customers – or actually, potential customers for the Skunk project – it is best to recruit alpha testing clients / customers from the existing base.
-These deliberate ‘recruitment’ means that your existing customers’ expectations are carefully managed whilst allowing the original brand to gain kudos for seeking to develop and improve products and services.
+A deliberate ‘recruitment’ approach means that your existing customers’ expectations are carefully managed whilst allowing the original brand to gain kudos for seeking to develop and improve products and services.

 But who is going to run this?